ibm-cloud-docs/activity-tracker/cloud_services.md

 {{site.data.keyword.atracker_short}} hosted event search routes location-based auditing events to an {{site.data.keyword.atracker_short}} instance in the region where they are generated and routes global auditing events to the {{site.data.keyword.atracker_short}} instance that is provisioned in Frankfurt.
 {: important}

-{{site.data.keyword.atracker_short}} Event Routing routes events based on the location that is specified in the `logSourceCRN` field included in the event.
-You can define a target, the resource where events are routed to, in any {{site.data.keyword.atracker_short}} Event Routing supported region.
+{{site.data.keyword.atracker_short}} routes events based on the location that is specified in the `logSourceCRN` field included in the event.
+You can define a target, the resource where events are routed to, in any {{site.data.keyword.atracker_short}} supported region.
 However, the target resource can be located in any region where that type of target is supported, in the same account or in a different account.
 You can define rules to determine where auditing events are to be routed by configuring 1 or more routes in the account.
-You can define rules for managing global events and location-based events that are generated in regions where {{site.data.keyword.atracker_short}} Event Routing is supported.
+You can define rules for managing global events and location-based events that are generated in regions where {{site.data.keyword.atracker_short}} is supported.
 {: important}